tangentsoft/pidp8i/examples/README.md

 at that address.

-Therefore, to toggle the `add` program into memory, first toggle `Stop` to halt the processor, then twiddle the switches like so:
+Therefore, to toggle the `add` program into memory, first toggle `Stop` to halt the processor, then twiddle the switch register (SR) like so:

 | Set SR Switches To... | Then Toggle...
 |------------------------------------------------
 | 000 010 000 000       | `Load Add`
 | 111 011 000 000       | `Dep`
+| 001 010 000 101       | `Dep`
 | 001 010 000 110       | `Dep`
 | 011 010 000 111       | `Dep`
-| 011 010 001 000       | `Dep`
 | 111 100 000 010       | `Dep`
-| 101 010 000 000       | `Dep`
 | 000 000 000 010       | `Dep`
 | 000 000 000 011       | `Dep`

 To run it, repeat the first step in the table above, loading the program's starting address (0200) first into the switch register and then into the PDP-8's program counter (PC) via `Load Add`.
 Then toggle `Start` to run the program.
+If you then:

+If you then toggle 000 010 001 000 into SR, press `Load Add` followed by `Exam`, you should see 000 000 000 010 in the third row of lights, the bit pattern for five, that being the correct answer for "2 + 3", which is what `add.pal` computes.
+You could load that address back up again and `Dep` a different value into that location, then start the program over again at 0200 to observe that this memory location does, indeed, get overwritten with 0005.

 We only need one `Load Add` operation in the table above because all of the memory addresses in this program are sequential; there are no jumps in the values in the second column.
 Not all programs are that way, so pay attention!

-Incidentally, the above program also modifies octal location 0210, the next memory location after the last one explicitly defined, 0207.
-That is the source of the "10" in the lower two digits of the fourth instruction.
+Incidentally, the above program also modifies octal location 0207, the next memory location after the last one explicitly defined, 0206.
+That is the source of the "07" in the lower two digits of the fourth instruction.